jimboca/ISYHelperHABridge/README.md

 ## Devies or Scenes

-If you set the spoken on a scene, then that scene will be controlled directly.
-So you can not say 'set yourname to 30 percent', but you can say 'dim yourname' or 'brighten yourname' and the levels will dim/brighten together based on their current levels as set in the scene properties.
-The advantage of this method is that ihab is not involved in the control, the direct control goes from ha-bridge to the ISY.

-(I'm going to look into allowing dim/bright and direct percent commands to see how they work, so might be able to do both?)

 If you set the spoken on a controller of a scene, this tells ihab that you want the abiity to control direct brightness levels of all responders in the scene at the same time.
-So you can say 'set yourname to 30 percent' this will change ALL responders in that scene that are dimmable, to 30 percent.
-But, with direct on/off commands it will still turn on the scene, so if you have other responders like KPL buttons, they will still turn on.
+So you can say 'set yourname to 30 percent' which will change ALL responders in that scene that are dimmable, to 30 percent.
+You can also dim or brighten the scene, which will set all devices to the new brightness sent by Google Home or Alexa.
+Note that when it is turned on or off, the ISY scene is controlled, so if you have other responders like KPL buttons, they will still turn on.
+This could be enhanced further to dim/brighten each responder based on their current level, but I don't really have a need for that, so it hasn't been done yet.

+If you set the spoken on a scene, then that scene will be controlled directly. so you can not dim, brighten, or set the scene to a percentage.

 These two methods work very well for my enviornment, and makes my wife happy because things just work as one would expect.
 But, if you have different requirments then please let me know.

+### Renameing

+If you rename a device on the ISY then you must restart IHAB.
+This is an issue with PyISY that needs to be fixed...

 # Installation